elementary/docs/appcenter/publishing-requirements.md

 Your appdata.xml file must contain a `developer_name` tag that references your name or the name of your organization.

 Your appdata.xml must include accurate [Open Age Rating Service \(OARS\)](https://hughsie.github.io/oars/) data.
-OARS uses a simple, self-reported survey that only takes a few moments to output the required XML.
+OARS uses a short, self-reported survey that only takes a few moments to output the required XML.
 Reviewers will check this data for accuracy in order for your app to be published.

 For more information about the appdata.xml format see, see the [appstream specification](https://www.freedesktop.org/software/appstream/docs/chap-Quickstart.html#sect-Quickstart-DesktopApps).